-By watching the consistency indication on the 970-C Monitor, it is easy to adjust syrup feed throughout a strike to hold desirable massecuite consistency.
-The need for manual feed regulation can be eliminated by connecting a suitable controller to operate a feed valve.
+By watching the Consistency indication on the 970-C Monitor, it is easy to adjust syrup feed throughout a strike to hold desirable massecuite consistency.
+If connected through a suitable controller operating a feed valve, the need for manual feed regulation is eliminated.

-On strikes starting from a footing of crystals it is only necessary to position the control set pointer at the desired consistency.
-That consistency will be maintained until the maximum massecuite level is reached and feed is shut off.
+On strikes starting from a footing of crystals it is only necessary to position the control set pointer at the desired consistency and it will be maintained until maximum massecuite level is reached and feed is shut off.
 During final concentration to dropping brix, the 970-C indication will rise to some optimum final consistency.

-Strikes started from a syrup charge and seeded require some knowledge of syrup oversaturation (such as that provided by a Model 970-M Oversaturation Monitor) until the massecuite reaches a suitable boiling consistency.
-But, feed control from the 970-C can be very helpful even during the early stages of such strikes.
-Consistency is a good measure of syrup viscosity and hence syrup concentration up until crystal yield rises to 5% to 10% of total solids.
-Above 5% to 10% solids the crystals begin to add to the viscosity of the syrup and the instrument reads consistency of the massecuite, not the syrup viscosity.
+Strikes started from a syrup charge and seeded require some knowledge of syrup oversaturation (such as that provided by a Model 970-M Oversaturation Monitor) until the massecuite reaches a suitable boiling consistency but feed control from the 970-C can be very helpful even during the early stages of such strikes.
+Consistency is a good measure of syrup viscosity and hence syrup concentration up until crystal yield rises to 5% to 10% of total solids and then the crystals begin to add to the viscosity of the syrup.
+From then on, it reads consistency of the massecuite, not the syrup viscosity.